 Oh, the possibilities!
 You can use all different kinds of supplies to make simple shapes, scribbles or smudges into ghosts.

 Scroll down for a few specific techniques that we found work especially well for ghosts.

-- Arrange your favorite ghosts on a piece of cardboard
+- Arrange your ghosts on a piece of cardboard and glue

 Pick a few of your favorite ghost illustrations (around 4-9) and arrange them on a piece of cardboard or heavy card stock.